-- 2.1 Risk and Opportunity Management (ROM) describes the planned and systematic approach used to identify, evaluate and manage the risks to and the opportunities for the achievement of the Council's objectives. - 2.2 ROM makes a significant contribution to the sound Corporate Governance arrangements to meet the requirements set out in the Account and Audit Regulations and is an important part of the Council's overall Performance Management Framework. - 2.3 In accordance with the ROM Policy Strategy and Framework regular reviews of the Strategic/Corporate Risk and Opportunity register were undertaken during 2020/21 and reported to Performance Board, Directors Board and Standards & Audit Committee. - 2.4 The annual review of the council's ROM arrangements was undertaken in the last quarter of 2020/21.
-As part of the review the ROM Policy, Strategy and Framework were updated and reported to Standards and Audit Committee 11 March 2021, via Directors Board 15 February 2021 and Performance Board 05 February 2021. - 2.5 The refresh of the Strategic/Corporate Risk and Opportunity Register is the first exercise under the updated ROM Framework.
-The Corporate Risk and Insurance Manager has engaged with Services, Department Management Teams and Performance Board during July to August to refresh the Strategic/Corporate Risk and Opportunity Register. - 2.6 The refresh is normally undertaken in the first quarter during April to June but with the continued impact of the Covid-19 situation and the Council reconsidering the priorities and financial position it was decided to defer the review to the second quarter. - 2.7 The review has resulted in some changes to the register (e.g. items refreshed, added or removed).
+- 2.1 Risk and Opportunity Management (ROM) describes the planned and systematic approach used to identify, evaluate and manage the risks to and the opportunities for the achievement of the Council's objectives. - 2.2 ROM makes a significant contribution to the sound Corporate Governance arrangements to meet the requirements set out in the Account and Audit Regulations and is an important part of the Council's overall Performance Management Framework. - 2.3 In line with the ROM Policy, Strategy and Framework the Strategic/Corporate Risk and Opportunity Register was refreshed during July to August 2021 and the details reported to Standards & Audit Committee 09 September 2021, via Directors Board and Performance August 2021. - 2.4 A further exercise was undertaken with Services and Department Management Teams during October 2021 to update the register and the outcome presented to Performance Board November 2021 - 2.5 For the In Quarter 4 Review the Corporate Risk and Insurance Manager has engaged with Services, Department Management Teams, Performance Board and Directors Board during January and February 2022 to update the Strategic/Corporate Risk and Opportunity Register. - 2.6 The report on the review was scheduled to be presented to Standards & Audit Committee March 2022 but deferred to the July 2022 meeting as there were a number of items lined up for the agenda.